dchiado/instant-quiz/README.md

 Here is the current flow of data through the system

 - User loads the webpage
-- GET request made to /categories which triggers the `getCategories` lambda and returns all categories in DB
+- GET request made to /categories which triggers the `getAllCategories` lambda and returns all categories in DB
 - User selects the desired categories and clicks "Make me a quiz"
 - POST request made to /quiz which triggers the `getQuestions` lambda which:
   - Queries the DB for questions and answers in the chosen categories